Jannyboy11/InvSee-plus-plus/README.md

 This plugin will still work when target players are offline, even when they have never been on the server.

 Do you like this plugin?
-Then please leave a rating anda review on [SpigotMC](https://www.spigotmc.org/resources/invsee.82342/)!
+Then please leave a rating and a review on [SpigotMC](https://www.spigotmc.org/resources/invsee.82342/)!

 ### Running the plugin